 A variety of optical cavity systems for cavity quantum electrodynamics (QED) coupled to defect centers in diamond exist.
-The advantage of whispering gallery modes of silica microsphere is their ultrahigh quality factors $Q > 10^8$ \cite{Park2006}, whereas photonic crystals fabricated on top of the diamond crystal \cite{Eglund2010} or within the diamond crystal itself \cite{Faraon2012,Riedrich2012} offer great flexibility but (so far) somewhat lower $Q$ factors.
-The proposed architecture can in principle be applied with any realization of NV-cavity coupling, provided sufficiently high $Q$ and dipole matrix element of the ground state (GS)-excited state (ES) transition in the cavity field.
+The advantage of whispering gallery modes of silica microsphere is their ultrahigh quality factors \cite{Park2006} $Q > 10^8$, whereas photonic crystals fabricated within the diamond crystal \cite{Wang2007,Faraon2012,Riedrich2012} or on top \cite{Englund2010} allow for the embedding of the NV centers directly into the optical cavity structure, but comprise (so far) somewhat lower $Q$ factors.
+However, photonic crystal cavities in diamond with $Q > 10^5$ have recently been fabricated \cite{Burek2014}.
+The architecture to be proposed here can in principle be used with any realization of NV-cavity coupling, provided sufficiently high $Q$ and dipole matrix element of the ground state (GS)-excited state (ES) transition in the cavity field.